mohsinyaqoob/mohsinyaqoob/README.md

 <br />
 <br />

-I'm an coder by profession and a designer by passion.
+I'm a coder by profession and a designer by passion.
 I write reusable peices of code and create super-awesome layouts for web and mobile